#include <CSIS3820.h>

 clear on latch is enabled

-(see DisableClearOnLatch
+(see DisableClearOnLatch and

 Reads one of the latched channel registers.
 This will hold the value of a channel counter at the time of the last Load Next Event operation.

-Reads all 32 latch registers into buffer
+Reads all 32 latch registers into buffer.

 These registers will hold the values of the counters as of the